Oil prices jump on Iraq anxiety, stocks fall

 In fixed income, the violence in Iraq drove investors into U.S. Treasuries that had inched up in price after the soft data.

-(Reporting by Rodrigo Campos, additional reporting by Angela Moon, Gertrude Chavez-Dreyfuss and Lorenzo Ligato; Editing by Nick Zieminski, Meredith Mazzilli and Chizu Nomiyama)
+(Reporting by Rodrigo Campos, additional reporting by Angela Moon, Gertrude Chavez-Dreyfuss and Lorenzo Ligato; Editing by Nick Zieminski and Meredith Mazzilli)